 All You Need To Know About Architectural Glass

-Glass is one of the most important materials used in the building construction and technology.
-It is mostly seen on Facades, doors, windows, railings, etc. It is well known for its visual see though and light transmission.
-Glass connects indoor to outdoor and outdoors to indoors.
+Glass is one of the most important materials used in building construction and technology.
+It is mostly seen on facades, doors, windows, railings, etc. It is well known for its visual see-through and light transmission.
+Glass connects indoors to outdoor and outdoors to indoors.
 In this article, let us go through types of Manufactured glass, architectural glass, and common glazing materials.

 Glass in Architecture is used for

-- Building construction – Glass Partitions walls, floors, skylights, roof panels, display shelfs in showrooms
+- Building construction – Glass Partitions walls, floors, skylights, roof panels, display shelves in showrooms

 - Glass in insulation – glass wool

-It is made up of number of materials such as sand, soda ash and limestone.
-Calcium sulphate and dolomite are added in smaller amounts including addition of broken glass or cullet..
-It is formed by high-temperature fusing of silicates, alkalis, lime and other materials.
+It is made up of a number of materials such as sand, soda ash, and limestone.
+Calcium sulfate and dolomite are added in smaller amounts including the addition of broken glass or cullet.
+It is formed by the high-temperature fusing of silicates, alkalis, lime, and other materials.
 Minerals are added to obtain colors.

-Sheet glass is produced by drawing out molten glass and subjecting both sides to heat.
-Resulting faces are not truly parallel since it in not further treated.
+Sheet glass is produced by drawing out the molten glass and subjecting both sides to heat.
+The resulting faces are not truly parallel since it is not further treated.
 This technique has been replaced by better methods.

 Plate glass is ground and polished after being drawn from the molten state, producing more parallel surfaces.